slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 When handling requests from Asana, an App Components app should:

+ - Add [cross-origin resource searching (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers to responses.
+In order to update the Asana user interface (e.g., populating a Widget with external data), requests are made from the client to your app server.
+As such, enabling and configuring CORS is required.
+Feel free to use your browser's developer tools to debug during development.
  - Reject requests with missing or incorrect signatures.
 See [Message Integrity](/docs/message-integrity) for more details.
  - Reject requests with an `expires_at` time in the past.
     - **Note**: Make sure to use the correct units for this. `expires_at` is in milliseconds.
 If you compare the expiration time to a timestamp in seconds, it will always look like the request expires thousands of years in the future.